All Episodes

 When money drains, power drains.

-Uh thank thank you for your call, David.
+Thank you for your call, David.

-But you know he's right here, by the way.
+But you know, he's right here, by the way.

 He's right.

-Uh if he's serious, he's right.
+If he's serious, he's right.

-I was gassing up in St. Johnsbury, Vermont, uh a couple of days ago on a very cold morning.
+I was gassing up in St. Johnsbury, Vermont, a couple of days ago on a very cold morning.

 I don't know why.

-Uh uh I don't know what it is, but I know that if you're ever going through some like decrepit New Hampshire town that's got some broken down general store where its pump, its sole pump has been unmodernized, so it's the original pump they put in in 1954, and you stop to fill up your tank there, you'll be in and out of that place in a minute and a half.
+I don't know what it is, but I know that if you're ever going through some like decrepit New Hampshire town that's got some broken down general store where its pump, its sole pump has been unmodernized, so it's the original pump they put in in 1954, and you stop to fill up your tank there, you'll be in and out of that place in a minute and a half.

 So it's like taking four minutes to put a dollar's worth of gas in the tank.

-So at some point I say, nothing works in this third world dump of a country anymore.
+So at some point, I say, nothing works in this third world dump of a country anymore.

 You know how these things go.